Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Next, the `playabilityStatus` object indicates whether the video is playable in the context of the client that made the request.
 In case it's not, a `reason` property will be included with a human-readable message explaining why — for example, because the video is intended for mature audiences, or because it's not available in the current region.
 When dealing with unplayable videos, you'll still be able to access their metadata in the `videoDetails` object, but you won't be able to retrieve any streams.

-Finally, assuming the video is marked as playable, `streamingData` should contain a list of all streams that YouTube provided for the playback.
+Finally, assuming the video is marked as playable, `streamingData` should contain the list of streams that YouTube provided for the playback.
 This list indirectly represents the quality options available in the player, which may vary greatly depending on the video, as well as the client you impersonate.
 Each element in the `formats` array describes a single stream, and contains the following properties:

 ```json
 {